smi2/phpClickHouse/README.md

 ### OR install submodule

-composer require php 7.1, but phpClickHouse can work on php 5.5
+`composer` require php 7.1, but phpClickHouse can work on php 5.5 without autoload and `composer`

 ```bash